-Albania declared its independence from the Ottoman Empire in 1912, but was conquered by Italy in 1939.
+Albania declared its independence from the Ottoman Empire in 1912, but was conquered by Italy in 1939, and occupied by Germany in 1943.
 Communist partisans took over the country in 1944.
 Albania allied itself first with the USSR (until 1960), and then with China (to 1978).
 In the early 1990s, Albania ended 46 years of xenophobic communist rule and established a multiparty democracy.
 The transition has proven challenging as successive governments have tried to deal with high unemployment, widespread corruption, dilapidated infrastructure, powerful organized crime networks, and combative political opponents.
 Albania has made progress in its democratic development since first holding multiparty elections in 1991, but deficiencies remain.
 International observers judged elections to be largely free and fair since the restoration of political stability following the collapse of pyramid schemes in 1997; however, each of Albania's post-communist elections have been marred by claims of electoral fraud.
 The 2009 general elections resulted in a coalition government, the first such in the country's history.
+In 2013, general elections achieved a peaceful transition of power and a second successive coalition government.
 Albania joined NATO in April 2009 and is a potential candidate for EU accession.
-Although Albania's economy continues to grow, the country is still one of the poorest in Europe, hampered by a large informal economy and an inadequate energy and transportation infrastructure.
+Although Albania's economy continues to grow, it has slowed, and the country is still one of the poorest in Europe.
+A large informal economy and an inadequate energy and transportation infrastructure remain obstacles.

 president is elected by the Assembly for a five-year term and is eligible for a second term (a candidate needs a three-fifths majority of the Assembly's 140 votes (84 votes) in one of the first three rounds of voting or a simple majority in round four or five to become president; up to five rounds of voting are held, if necessary); four election rounds held between 30 May and 11 June 2012 (next election to be held in 2017); prime minister appointed by the president on the proposal of the party or coalition of parties that has the majority of seats in the Assembly